 - Prepare well for your exam.
-And I mean not just preparing a little bit, no really do the best you can do.
+I mean not just preparing a little bit.
+No, really do your best you can do.
 Do what it takes so that you can walk into the exam room feeling that you have done your best.
-And that is not your classmates’ best, no it is your best.
+That is not your classmates’ best, no it is your best.

-- Don’t compare yourself to others.
+- Do not compare yourself to others.
 Remember you are unique.
 Take pride in that.

-- Don’t be critical with yourself.
-Instead praise yourself and believe in yourself.
+- Do not be critical with yourself.
+Instead, praise yourself and believe in yourself.

 - Ignore any previous negative exam experiences.
 The past is not you.
 It is the past.
 You live in the present and that is what counts.

-- Be there on time as you don’t want to add stress due to being late.
+- Be there on time.
+You do not want to add stress due to being late.

 - Have a good night sleep before and eat healthy, making sure your body gets all the nourishment it needs.

 - Do imagery exercises the days leading up to the exam.
 Envision the exam situation and how well you are doing.
-Imagine everything in great detail, how you walk into the room, how you read and understand the questions, how you answer each one of them calmly and without a fail.
-See with your mind's eye how proud you are to experience an exam being so focused and concentrated.
-Also imagine getting your results and praise for them, how proud you are passing the exam with flying grades.
+Imagine everything in great detail, how you walk into the room, how you read and understand the questions, how you answer each one of them calmly and successfully without a fail.
+See with your mind's eye how proud you are to experience an exam, fully focused and concentrating.
+Also imagine getting your results and being praised for them, how proud you are passing the exam with flying colours.
 This might seem a silly thing for you but for your brain it is not silly at all.
 By comparison just think of a nightmare.
-You wake up sweating with a rapid heartbeat, but you are still in bed in the safety of your own home.
-Just the pictures in your dream could cause such an extreme and real bodily reaction.
-Now use this power of your mind in your favor to create the right suggestions, positive ones, to ace exams going forward.
+You wake up sweating with a rapid heartbeat, yet you are still in bed in the safety of your own home.
+These pictures alone cause such an extreme and real bodily reaction.
+Now use this power of your mind in your favor, create the right suggestions, positive ones, to ace exams going forward.

 FIND HELP TO REDUCE TEST ANXIETY

-A hypnotherapy session with the Rapid Transformational Therapy™ (RTT™) can also be a very effective tool to eliminate test anxiety and fear of exams, particularly as it works with the subconscious mind and can access areas which are consciously not accessible.
+A hypnotherapy session with the Rapid Transformational Therapy™ (RTT™) can also be a very effective tool to eliminate test anxiety and fear of exams.
+Particularly because it works with the subconscious mind, accessing areas which are consciously not accessible.
 RTT™ can help in two ways: